 - Carbon steel lacks chromium which is the ingredient in stainless steel which makes it rust-free and corrosion-resistant.

-- You should have a safety sheath because it is so sharp.
+- You should have a safety sheath because it is incredibly sharp.

-With Mercer, there is no fear of dropping the sharp blade unto your toes.
+With the Mercer knife, there is no fear of dropping the sharp blade unto your toes.
 It is also easy to clean and maintain.

-I highly recommend the knife for people that have moderate strength and small hands like my wife Abigail.
+I highly recommend the boning knife for people that have moderate strength and small hands like my wife, Abigail.
 Because it is light and its handle is short.

-The Mercer Culinary is the best carbon steel boning knife for home cooks.
+The Mercer knife is the best boning knife for home cooks.
 It’s also best for small games like chickens, ducks.
-GREAT KNIFE!